The 14th Annual Brave Voice: May 19-24, 2019

 The Place: White Memorial Camp is situated on a peninsula on Council Grove Lake, surrounded by breathtaking views of the lake and surrounding Flint Hills.
 At the camp, you can take part in bird-watching, hiking, canoeing, a hayrack ride, and just wandering to many exquisite overlooks.
 The location of the camp is where, for thousands of years, Native American tribes of the Plains would come together in council.
 The camp is close to historic Council Grove, and situated in the heart of Flint Hills of Kansas, a hidden national treasure of great beauty and peace.

 Accommodations & Meals: Our group will be housed in three-to-four cabins with views of the lake, in which participants will share rooms, but also be spread out enough to give each person his or her own space as much as possible.
-Tasty and hearty Meals are prepared by the camp staff with vegetarian options (as well as vegan and gluten-free options when possible).
+Tasty and hearty Meals are prepared by the camp staff with vegetarian, vegan, and gluten-free options, and feature amazingly delicious, largely organic and very healthy vittles.

 Directions: Directions will be sent to you, along with travel information for people coming by plane, upon your registration.
 If you’re flying in, we will provide a shuttle from Kansas City International Airport.

 Traveling to Brave Voice: White Memorial Camp is approximately 2.5 hours from the Kansas City airport, and 1 hour from the Wichita airport.
 We will provide shuttle for a small fee from Kansas City International Airport for people flying in by 4 p.m.
-Sunday, May 14th, and flying out after 2 p.m., May 19th.
+Sunday, May 19th, and flying out after 2 p.m., May 24th.
 For people driving in, we will share with you people coming from your area for car-pooling.
-Please note: if you are flying in or out days other than May 15th or May 20th, you will need to make your own arrangements although it is likely we can get you rides to either Lawrence, KS or Kansas City, MO.
+Please note: if you are flying in or out days other than May 19 and May 24, you will need to make your own arrangements although it is likely we can get you rides to either Lawrence, KS or Kansas City, MO.